marcobonifacio/anagram-checker/README.md

-# anagram-checker
+# Anagram Checker
- An anagram checker tool
+ An anagram checker tool, running in the browser with [PyScript](https://pyscript.net/).